 3Ps: Prosecution, Protection, and Prevention

-The TIP Office works with its interagency and law enforcement partners within the U.S. government, as well as with NGOs around the world, to assist other governments with the drafting and implementation of adequate anti-trafficking laws and the vigorous prosecution of traffickers.
+The TIP Office works with its interagency and law enforcement partners within the U.S. government, as well as with NGOs and international organizations around the world, to assist other governments with drafting and implementing comprehensive anti-trafficking laws and vigorously prosecuting traffickers.

-Protection is key to the victim-centered approach that the United States and the international community take in their efforts to combat modern slavery.
-Effective victim protection entails identifying victims, providing referrals for a comprehensive array of services, providing those services, and supporting survivors as they rebuild their lives.
+Protection is key to the victim-centered approach that the international community takes in its efforts to combat modern slavery.
+Effective victim protection entails identifying victims, providing referrals for a comprehensive array of services, directly providing or funding NGOs to provide those services, and supporting these individuals as they rebuild their lives.

 Identifying victims is a critical first step in ensuring their ability to receive the support and resources they need.
-Proactive identification efforts and training for first responders are critically important to a government’s ability to combat human trafficking.
-After identification, governments should make the rights and needs of victims a priority to ensure that protection efforts restore a survivor’s dignity and provide an opportunity for a safe and productive life.
+Proactive identification efforts and training for first responders, licensed health care practitioners, and other service providers are critically important to a government’s ability to combat human trafficking.
+After identification, governments should prioritize the rights and needs of victims to ensure that protection efforts are provided in ways that treat victims with dignity and provide them each the opportunity to return to a life of their choosing.
 The TIP Office works to build the capacity of governments and NGOs to enhance victim protection in countries worldwide.

 To effectively protect foreign national trafficking victims, governments should enable them to remain in the country, work, and obtain services without fear of detention or deportation for lack of legal status or because of crimes that their traffickers forced them to commit.
 In addition, governments should ease the process for victims to secure immigration relief.
-Safeguards should be put in place to ensure the security of victims as well as their family members who may be at risk of intimidation or retaliation from traffickers.
+Safeguards should be put in place to ensure the security of victims as well as of their family members who may be at risk of intimidation or retaliation from traffickers.
+In cases in which trafficking victims, either adults or children, have records for crimes committed as a result of being subjected to trafficking, such records should be vacated or expunged.

 Adequate victim protection requires effective partnerships between law enforcement and service providers not only immediately after identification, but also throughout a victim’s participation in criminal justice or civil proceedings.

-Comprehensive victim services include emergency and long-term services; intensive case management, housing, food, medical and dental care, and legal assistance; and access to educational, vocational, and economic opportunities for survivors of modern slavery.
-Efforts to support foreign national victims of trafficking as they rebuild their lives include voluntary repatriation for trafficking victims and assistance in their home communities.
+Comprehensive victim services include emergency and long-term services; intensive case management, housing, food, medical and dental care, and legal assistance; and access to educational, vocational, and economic opportunities.
+Efforts to support foreign national victims of trafficking as they rebuild their lives include voluntary repatriation and assistance in their home communities.

-Today, prevention encapsulates cross-cutting endeavors, such as amending labor laws so they do not omit certain classes of workers from coverage; robustly enforcing labor laws, particularly in sectors where trafficking is most typically found; implementing measures, such as birth registration, that reduce vulnerabilities to trafficking; developing and monitoring labor recruitment programs to protect workers from exploitation; strengthening partnerships among law enforcement, government, and NGOs; emphasizing effective policy implementation with stronger enforcement, better reporting, and government-endorsed business standards; monitoring supply chains to address forced labor; and working to reduce demand for commercial sex.
+Prevention efforts should also encapsulate cross-cutting endeavors, such as amending labor laws so they do not omit certain classes of workers from coverage; robustly enforcing labor laws, particularly in sectors where trafficking is most typically found; implementing measures, such as birth registration, that reduce vulnerabilities to trafficking; developing and monitoring labor recruitment programs to protect workers from exploitation; strengthening partnerships among law enforcement, government, and NGOs; emphasizing effective policy implementation with stronger enforcement, better reporting, and government-endorsed business standards; monitoring supply chains to address forced labor, including through government procurement policies; and working to reduce demand for commercial sex.